awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-create-subscribe-endpoint-to-topic.md

    To confirm the subscription, check your email.
    ```

-## To Subscribe an Endpoint to an Amazon SNS Topic Using the AWS SDK for \.NET<a name="create-subscribe-endpoint-to-topic-aws-dot-net"></a>
+## To subscribe an endpoint to an Amazon SNS topic using the AWS SDK for \.NET<a name="create-subscribe-endpoint-to-topic-aws-dot-net"></a>

 1. Specify your AWS credentials\.
 For more information, see [Configuring AWS Credentials](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-config-creds.html) in the *AWS SDK for \.NET Developer Guide*\.